 Social, ethics and transformation committee report

-I am pleased to present the social and ethics report on behalf of the social, ethics and transformation committee and confirm that the committee discharged all its responsibilities and carried out all the functions assigned to it in terms of regulation 43 made under the Companies Act, and as contained in the committee's charter.
+I am pleased to present the social and ethics report on behalf of the social, ethics and transformation committee.
+I confirm that the committee discharged all its responsibilities and carried out all the functions assigned to it in terms of regulation 43 of the Companies Act and as contained in the committee's charter.

 In executing its social and ethics responsibilities, the committee considered and monitored Nampak's activities, having regard to human rights, relevant legislation and prevailing best practice, in matters relating to:

 - enterprise development;